Medoceo

 3 / 32

-3. A patient diagnosed with chronic hepatitis B asks about drug therapy to treat the disease.
-What is the most appropriate response by the nurse?
+3. A patient with cirrhosis asks the nurse about the possibility of a liver transplant.
+What is the best response by the nurse?

 4 / 32